 No. of Dress.
+In England and Temperate Climates.
+In Hot Climates.
 Dress.
 Articles.
-Corresponding Seaman's Dress.
+Corresponding Seamen's Dress.
 Occasions when worn No. of Dress.
 Articles.
+Corresponding Seamen's Dress.
 1 Review Order.
 Helmet, cloth tunic, tweed trousers, white cotton gloves.
 Sashes (Sergt. and above and equivalent ranks).
 Great coat, Rifle, Side arms, Buff belt, pouch & frog As ordered 1 State ceremonies, special inspections, Guards of Honour, Naval and General Courts Martial, Funerals-(a) when at Head Quarters on Sundays; (b) when serving afloat only during Divisions and Church on Sunday on board in harbour.
 On other occasions when seamen wear No. 1.
 R.M. wear No. 2.
 6 Khaki drill tunic and trousers, remainder as in No. 1.
-Stag Sgts., Cr.
-Sgts., Sgts., Bandmasters 1st and 2nd Class, B.M.B. sashes.
-2 Undress Order.
+Staff Sgt., Cr.
+Sgt., Sgt., Bandmasters 1st and 2nd Class, R.M.B. sashes.
+6 2 Undress Order.
 Forage cap, blue serge tunic, tweed trousers, waist belt (buff), Cr.
-Sgts., Sgts., Bandmasters 1st and 2nd Class, R.M.B. sashes. para are 2 Picquets, Escorts and Orderlies D.C.M. and Garrison duties, with web belts and side-arms in place of buff belt.
-Church parade and Sundays at sea and after Church on board in harbour. worn. lines on the East Indies Station.
-3 Drill Order.
+Sgt., Sgt., Bandmasters 1st and 2nd Class, R.M.B. sashes.
+NOTE.-(a) At Church (b) Cloth Tunics (c) (See Note 21) 2 Parades side-arms will be not worn by Royal Marines on 7 As for No. 2 but with khaki drill.
+Forage cap and white cover or helmet as ordered.
+7 3 Drill Order.
 Forage cap, blue serge tunic, serge trousers, waist belt, two braces, two cartridge carriers.
 Rifle.
 Side arms.
 Puttees if ordered.
-3 All ordinary drills and parades ashore and afloat.
+3 Placquets, Escorts and Orderlies D.C.M. and Garrison duties, with web belts and side-arms in place of buff belt.
+Church parade and Sundays at sea and after Church on board in harbour.
+All ordinary drills and parades ashore and afloat.
 Guards, afloat, to wear waist-belts and side-arms only.
 8 As for No. 3, but with khaki drill.
 Forage cap with white cover or helmet as ordered.
-4 Night Clothing.
+5 4 Night Clothing.
 Cap, blue serge tunic, serge or tweed trousers.
-4 Nightclothing and wet weather. - - 5 Fatigue Dress.
-Forage cap and white cover, khaki drill suit.
-5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - 9 Overall Dress.
-Suit, blue, overall.
-9 Coaling, refitting and dirty work afloat, and Artificers in barracks, gunnery on board. - - 10 Marching Order (Blue).
+Puttees if ordered.
+4 Nightclothing and wet weather. - - - 5 Fatigue Dress.
+Forage cap and white cover, khaki drill suit. - 5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - - 9 Overall Dress.
+Suit, blue, overall. - 9 Coaling, refitting and dirty work afloat, and Artificers in barracks, gunnery on board. - - - 10 Marching Order (Blue).
 Forage cap (full dress head-dress if ordered), blue serge tunic, tweed trousers.
 Khaki puttees (when specially ordered).
-Rifle, side-arms, full equipment with intrenching implement and knife lanyard.
+Rifle, side-arms, full equipment with trenching implement and knife lanyard.
 Respirator anti-gas, if ordered.
-(See Note 7A.) - Inspections, embarkations, changes of station, guards on shore and as ordered.
-10a As for No. 10, but with khaki drill.
-Forage cap, with white cover or helmet as ordered.
-11 Marching Order Khaki Service Dress.
+(See Note 7A.) - - Inspections, embarkations, changes of station, guards on shore and as ordered.
+11 As for No. 10, but with khaki drill.
+Forage cap, with white cover or helmet as ordered. - 12 Marching Order Khaki Service Dress.
 Cap S.D., helmet or steel helmet as ordered.
 Drab service dress.
 Puttees.
 Equipment as for No. 10 with or without pack, as ordered.
 Respirator anti-gas, if ordered.
-(See Note 7A.) - Active service, manœuvres, landing from ship and as ordered.
-11a As for No. 11 with khaki drill in lieu of drab serge.
-Helmet with khaki cover or as ordered.
+(See Note 7A.) - - Active service, manœuvres, landing from ship and as ordered.
+13 As for No. 12 with khaki drill in lieu of drab serge.
+Helmet with khaki cover or as ordered. -